gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 The intellectual property rights framework for IETF contributions is established in RFC 5378 (BCP 78).
 The IETF Trust has implemented this framework through its [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/) at https://trustee.ietf.org/documents/trust-legal-provisions, and the IETF IPMC will continue this implementation as the successor entity.

-All references to the IETF Trust in RFC 5378 and related operational documents shall be read as referring to the IETF IPMC effective upon the transition.
+All references to the IETF Trust in {{!RFC5378}} and related operational documents shall be read as referring to the IETF IPMC effective upon the transition.

-Updated copyright notices reflecting this change can be found in Section 6 of the [IPMC TLP](https://www.ietf-ipm.org/tlp) at https://www.ietf-ipm.org/tlp.
+Updated versions of required copyright notices in I-Ds and RFCs reflecting this change can be found in Section 6 of the [IPMC TLP](https://www.ietf-ipm.org/tlp) at https://www.ietf-ipm.org/tlp.

 Note that no retroactive changes of copyright notices in prior IETF documents are to be made.